Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: Preliminaries: LES and the FVM

-For the Burgers equation, we get the well-known expression $\tau(u) = (\overline{u u} - \bar{u} \bar{u}) / 2$.
-We say that $\tau$ is structural since it is a flux, with properties of a flux that could potentially be replicated by a closure model.
-For example, a flux has dissipation properties (a convective flux conserves energy, a diffusive flux dissipates energy).
-The structural form $\partial_x \tau(u)$ is conservative; hence the filtered momentum is conserved, which cannot be guaranteed otherwise.
-We highlight these properties and how they are obtained here since they do not automatically apply for all choices of filters in the discrete case.
+This flux is also known as the \emph{sub-filter} flux.
+For the Burgers equation, we get the well-known expression $\tau^\Delta(u) = (\overline{u u}^\Delta - \bar{u}^\Delta \bar{u}^\Delta) / 2$.
+As $\tau^\Delta(u)$ is a flux, it has dissipation properties that could potentially be replicated by a closure model.
+For example, a convective flux conserves energy, while a diffusive flux dissipates energy.
+Since $\partial_x \tau^\Delta(u)$ is of conservative form, the filtered momentum is conserved, which cannot be guaranteed otherwise.
+We highlight these properties and how they are obtained here since they do not automatically apply in the discrete case.

-Equation \eqref{eq:cl-structural} is exact, but unclosed.
-The next step in LES is to approximate the structural commutator by a closure model $m$ which only depends on $\bar{u}$, i.e.\ $m(\bar{u}) \approx \tau(u)$.
-Closure models are often chosen in eddy-viscosity form:
+Equation \eqref{eq:les} is exact, but unclosed.
+The next step in LES is to approximate the residual flux by a closure model $m^\Delta(\bar{u}^\Delta) \approx \tau^\Delta(u)$. \footnote{ We use the symbol ``$\approx$'' solely to indicate the \emph{intent} of an approximation to guide the reader.
+The statement ``$a \approx b$'' provides no guarantee that $a$ is in any way similar or close to $b$.
+Instead, we take care to use different symbols for new quantities arising from an approximation step, for example $v^\Delta \neq \bar{u}^\Delta$. } Closure models are often chosen in the functional eddy-viscosity form: